+Domain: E19 Physical Object

+Range:

+E60 Number

+Quantification: many to one (0,1:0,n)

-This property documents the number of parts, an instance of E60 Number, of which an instance of E19 Physical Object is composed.
+Scope note: This property documents the number of parts, an instance of E60 Number, of which an instance of E19 Physical Object is composed.

 This may be used as a method of checking inventory counts with regard to aggregate or collective objects.
 What constitutes a part or component depends on the context and requirements of the documentation.
 Normally, the parts documented in this way would not be considered as worthy of individual attention.

-For a more complete description, objects may be decomposed into their components and constituents using P46 is composed of (forms parts of) and P45 consists of (is incorporated in).
+For a more complete description, objects may be decomposed into their components and constituents using P46 is composed of (forms parts of) and P45 consists of (is incorporated in) .
 This allows each element to be described individually.

-• chess set 233 (E22) has number of parts 33 (E60) (fictitious)
+Examples: • Chess set 233 (E22) has number of parts 33 (E60). (fictitious)

+In First Order Lo

+$P57(x,y) \Rightarrow E19(x)$

+$P57(x,y) \Rightarrow E60(y)$

-P59 has section (is located on or within)
+P59 has section on (is located on or within)

+Domain: E18 Physical Thing

+Range: E53 Place

+Quantification: many to many (0,n:0,n)

-E18 Physical Thing.
+Subproperty of: E18 Physical Thing.
 P157i provides reference space for: E53 Place

-This property links an area, i.e., an instance of E53 Place to the instance of E18 Physical Thing upon which it is found.
+Scope note: This property links an area, i.e., an instance of E53 Place to the instance of E18 Physical Thing upon which it is found.
 This area may either be identified by a name, or by a geometry in terms of a coordinate system adapted to the shape of the respective instance of E18 Physical Thing.
-Typically, names identifying sections of physical objects are composed of the name of a kind of part and the name of the object itself, such as "The poop deck of H.M.S.
+Typically, names identifying sections of physical objects are composed of the name of a kind

+of part and the name of the object itself, such as "The poop deck of H.M.S.
 Victory", which is composed of "poop deck" and "H.M.S.
 Victory".

-HMS Victory (E22) has section HMS Victory section B347.6 (E53) (Goodwin, 2015)
+• HMS Victory (E22) has section HMS Victory section B347.6 (E53).
+(Goodwin, 2015)